Greg Dulli: 1986–2001: The Afghan Whigs

 Dulli formed the Afghan Whigs in late 1986 with bassist John Curley, who had also been a member of the Black Republicans, Rick McCollum, a guitarist who Dulli bonded with over their shared love of R&B, and later drummer Steve Earle.
 The band independently released their debut album Big Top Halloween in 1988, which had been recorded in Curley's home studio.
 The release caught the attention of Jonathan Poneman, the co-founder of Seattle-based indie label Sub Pop, who signed the band in 1989.
 The band released their first album with Sub Pop, Up in It, in 1990, and a follow-up in 1992, Congregation.

 The band's success led to a contract with major label Elektra Records in 1992, where they released Gentlemen (1993) and Black Love (1996).
 In 1994, Dulli was featured in Backbeat, a film detailing the pre-fame years of the Beatles, where he portrayed John Lennon's singing voice.
 Dulli also appeared on Foo Fighters' debut album in 1995, as the only credited musician other than Dave Grohl.
 In 1997, Dulli moved to New Orleans, renting R.E.M. guitarist Peter Buck's house.
 Dulli also worked with directors Ted Demme and Joel Stillerman to produce a film script based on author Ann Imbrie's novel Spoken in Darkness (1993), which Elektra agreed to finance as a part of the band's 1992 contract, but the film was never made.

 Disappointed with the management and lack of promotion through Elektra, the band signed with Columbia Records (who had to pay out Elektra for the contract), and in 1998 the group released 1965, which happened at the same time Dulli was receiving treatment for depression.
+While touring in support of 1965, Dulli was beaten by an employee of a Texas club until he had a fractured skull, sending him into a coma.
+However, he recovered and returned to touring in just two months.

-The band, having not performed together since September 1999, announced their split in February 2001 due to the difficulties of working together as each member lived in different US states.
+The band did not perform together from September 1999 until announcing their split in February 2001, blaming the difficulties of working together with each member living in different US states.
 Dulli co-purchased Short Stop, a bar in Los Angeles, soon after the announcement.

 2000-2011: The Twilight Singers, The Gutter Twins

 Dulli's main musical project became the Twilight Singers.
-First formed in 1997 as a side project featuring New Orleans-based musicians, the group released their debut album Twilight as Played by The Twilight Singers in 2000.
+First formed in 1997 as a side project featuring New Orleans–based musicians, the group released their debut album Twilight as Played by The Twilight Singers in 2000.
 Dulli began working on a solo record, however due to the death of his close friend Ted Demme the sessions were shelved, and Dulli was inspired to write the band's second album Blackberry Belle (2003) instead.
 The solo material Dulli had written was eventually released as Amber Headlights in 2005.
 The Twilight Singers released the covers album She Loves You in 2004, followed by Powder Burns in 2006, and Dynamite Steps (2011).